giry-dev/mangrove-docs/docs/SDK/guides/snipe-offer.md

 ### Connect to market (and mint tokens)

-As mentioned we assume that you are already connected to Mangrove, if not you can look at [github](https://github.com/mangrovedao/mangrove-ts/blob/master/packages/mangrove.js/examples/how-tos/snipe-offer.js), to see the full script.
+As mentioned we assume that you are already connected to Mangrove, if not you can look at [github](https://github.com/mangrovedao/mangrove-ts/blob/cdfaf84328144c617bae9320fa44dbe77b6aa8cb/packages/mangrove.js/examples/how-tos/snipe-offer.js), to see the full script.

 When connected to Mangrove we need to connect to a market.
 We do this to check whether the market is live and has offers.
 In this case we look at all the asks for the market.
 In this case the best offer is id 5572.
 Another way to check the market is to go to [testnet](https://testnet.mangrove.exchange/trade) and look at the DAI-USDC market.

 If we want to snipe this offer, then it requires that we have enough USDC.
 In this case we need $$100.5 \times 1.00345 \approx 100.85$$.
 If we look at UI for the testnet, we will also be able to see that the required USDC is 100.85.

-If you do not have the funds need for this, we can mint them using the out-commented lines 4 to 7.
+If you do not have the funds need for this, we can mint them using the commented out lines 4 to 7 below.
 In this example we mint 10.000 USDC, which is plenty for taking this offer.

 ```js
 > market.consoleAsks();